cup of wrath

 However, when we look at the context of his words we see that he's not trying to justify his actions.
 Rather Cain is lying about what he's done.
 He's saying he doesn't know why Abel is missing, when clearly he does know.
 He knows what he did is wrong, but he doesn't want to admit it.

 This is the context in which Cain asks "am I my brothers keeper".
 The context is that he thinks he can hide Abel's murder from God.
 Cain is asking why he's responsible for Abel if he had no involvement in his disappearance.
+Cain doesn't understand that God already knows what happened.

-The Hebrew word for "keeper" is shaw-mar.
+The Hebrew word for keeper is shaw-mar.

 So we see a level of sarcasm in Cain asking whether he's his brother's keeper.
 His younger brother is by this point a grown man, tending flocks of sheep.
 Abel is capable of taking care of himself and doesn't need a keeper.
 Neither was Cain appointed as Abel's keeper.